 Smart Reasons to Move Your Business From Free Gmail to G Suite

 Let’s assume you’ve been using free Gmail accounts for your business communications.
-Or… worse yet, your staff may even be using a mix of Outlook.com mail, Yahoo mail and Internet provider’s company email addresses (ie @bigpond.com, @bigpond.net.au) for business purposes.
+Or… worse yet, you and your staff may even be using a mixture of Outlook.com mail, Yahoo mail and the ISP’s email addresses (ie @bigpond.com, @bigpond.net.au) for business purposes.

 However, your business is expanding and/or things are getting chaotic – you want to start to use more professional looking email addresses such as:

-You see.. potential clients are way more likely to trust and do business with a company that uses a professionally branded email address than those that don’t.
+You see.. potential clients are much more likely to trust AND do business with a company that uses a professionally branded email address than those that don’t.

 Did you know you can easily get a business email addresses based on your company name (like above), but continue to have the exact same Gmail user experience that you and your staff have become accustomed to?

-This is where G Suite fits in and makes email much more efficient too.
+This is where G Suite fits in and makes email that much more efficient as well.

-The email component within G Suite is simply a business version of Gmail.
+The email component within G Suite is simply the business version of Gmail.
 No training is needed for current Gmail users.

-You may or may not be fully aware of the extent of your free consumer Gmail account functionality — but your Gmail account includes Google Calendar, Google Drive, Google Docs, Google Sheets, Google Slides, Google Forms, Google Drawings, Google My Maps and Google Sites.
+You may or may not be fully aware of the extent of your free consumer Gmail account functionality — but your Gmail account includes a whole host of features, Google Calendar, Google Drive, Google Docs, Google Sheets, Google Slides, Google Forms, Google Drawings, Google My Maps and Google Sites.

 Google Calendar – shared calendars for appointments and events.